sunnamed434/sunnamed434.github.io/_posts/2024-07-03-assemblyresolve-and-mono.md

 }
 ```

+## DO NOT load multiple assemblies
+Some of the Unity and Mono versions don't like when you load multiple assemblies which has identic name/version.

+As a result you might see errors like:
+- Could not load signature of
+- Could not find dependency
+- "Something about methods"

 ## DO NOT Reference ANYTHING at ALL
 Inside of your plugin (loader for example) do not reference any library, do not use any NuGet Packages, keep it super simple, it will save against most of the problems.